 Unfortunately, some of the clients on our tour have little understanding of sustainability, i.e. our wish to operate in the same beautiful place in decades from now.
 An attitude of “take what you can” seems prevalent in many people.
 We have a unique opportunity in that we can spend one or several days with our clients in a stunning area, which means we can do our best to educate them about what all of us can do to keep it that way.

 Some of our clients come from heavily industrialised and polluted areas and marvel at the cleanliness of where we go with them, while at the same time e.g. “forgetting” to pick up their rubbish after lunch.
 We do make a point of picking it up for them and letting them know that we cleaned up after them.
 Normally this approach is actually more effective than telling someone off, since it gives them a bad conscience - but always with a smile.
 This may increase the chances of them thinking twice the next time they “forget” their rubbish.

 N = New Approaches to Saving and Caring for the Environment

 We see ourselves as a company that leads by example.
 After all, we have created several innovative products and our company needs to constantly look for new approaches to saving and caring for our natural surroundings to preserve them.
-A new approach would be the use of special hooks in our fishing to ensure undersized fish can be safely returned to the ocean.
 Furthermore, while it is always easier to do so, we also DON’T look away when others are breaking the law, for example by poaching seafood or exceeding the legal limits, disturbing wildlife or when littering.
 In our view such activities are unacceptable and when safe to do we advise people of their actions or contact the appropriate authority to deal with the situation.

 M = Minimising our Impact & Leaving only Footprints